 Promoting Resilient Relationships among Newcomer Youth.
-METRAC.
-March 2015 – .
+Healthier Cities and Communities Grant – METRAC.
+March 2015 – March 2016.

 Immigrant integration and inclusion: Investigating the Canadian partnership model from a complex-system perspective.
 SSHRCC.
-(Meinhard, PI).
-2012 – .
+2012 – 2014.

-Hyman I., Shakya Y., Jembere N. (in press).
+Hyman, I., Shakya Y., Jembere N. (2017).
 Patient and provider – related factors associated with diabetes self-management among recent immigrants in Toronto: Implications for systemic change.
 Canadian Family Physician.

 Meinhard, A., Lo, L., & Hyman, I. (2016).
 Cross-Sector Partnerships in the Provision of Services to New Immigrants in Canada: Characteristics, Relevance and Constraints.
 Human Service Organizations: Management, Leadership & Governance.

-Hyman I, Meinhard A. (in press).
+Hyman I, Meinhard A. (2017).
 The Health of Canadian Immigrants: Examining the Role of Multiculturalism Policy.
 In Dennis Raphael (Ed).
 Immigration and the Modern Welfare State: Public Policy, Immigrant Experiences and Health Outcomes.
 Canadian Scholars’ Press/Women’s Press.
 Toronto.